el-caminoo/Clue-Insights/readme.md

 gunicorn wsgi:app
 ```
 ### 7. Run database migrations
-It is important to run migrations to the database before any testing can begin.
+It is important to run migrations to the database before any manual testing can begin.
 This can be done by running the following command
 ```bash
 flask db upgrade
 ```